w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 *Distributed, shared-nothing architecture*

-- A shared-nothing architecture is a distributed computing architecture in which each update request is satisfied by a single node in a computer cluster
+- A shared-nothing architecture is a distributed architecture in which each update request is satisfied by a single node in a computer cluster
   - Nodes do not share (independently access) the same memory or storage.
 - Trivial scalability in a distributed environment with no performance decay